iSeND-Clemson/DRL-BEMS/README.md

 ## In short, the contributions of this paper can be summarized as follows:

-### We analyze the heat transfer features of connected spaces in open-plan offices and compare their energy consumption to offices with traditional closed floor plans.
-We offer a formulation for thermal energy exchange that suits open offices.
+1. We analyze the heat transfer features of connected spaces in open-plan offices and compare their energy consumption to offices with traditional closed floor plans.
+We offer a formulation for thermal energy exchange that suits open offices. <br>

-### We propose a DRL-based control algorithm that simultaneously optimizes thermal comfort and energy efficiency using a multiple-input and multiple-output architecture.
+2. We propose a DRL-based control algorithm that simultaneously optimizes thermal comfort and energy efficiency using a multiple-input and multiple-output architecture.
 It resulted in a 37% reduction in HVAC energy consumption with less than 1% violation of the temperature comfort level and 2.5% violation of humidity comfort level.
-Note that our model is flexible and can trade off energy efficiency with comfort violation by controlling the tuning parameters.
+Note that our model is flexible and can trade off energy efficiency with comfort violation by controlling the tuning parameters.  <br>

-### The proposed model requires only minimal input variables, including the outdoor temperature, indoor temperature, time, and control signals.
+3. The proposed model requires only minimal input variables, including the outdoor temperature, indoor temperature, time, and control signals.
 The action space is a binary vector to activate/inactivate enforcing temperature range, instead of using explicit set points.
-These two approaches make the framework concise and easily generalizable to other buildings. %easily employable.
+These two approaches make the framework concise and easily generalizable to other buildings. %easily employable. <br>

-### We apply a heuristic reward policy to accelerate the training process and reduce the model complexity.
+4. We apply a heuristic reward policy to accelerate the training process and reduce the model complexity. <br>

-### We introduce a penalty term in the cost function that penalizes frequent inconvenient on/off transitions to avoid discomfort and damage to the HVAC system.
+5. We introduce a penalty term in the cost function that penalizes frequent inconvenient on/off transitions to avoid discomfort and damage to the HVAC system.  <br>

-### Our model is computationally efficient and takes only about 7.75 minutes per epoch (about 40 minutes for 5 epochs) to train.
-It can be easily adapted to other open-plan offices, making it a universal solution for building energy optimization.
+6. Our model is computationally efficient and takes only about 7.75 minutes per epoch (about 40 minutes for 5 epochs) to train.
+It can be easily adapted to other open-plan offices, making it a universal solution for building energy optimization. <br>

 <br>